 Esophageal diverticula are abnormal pouches that arise from the wall of the esophagus.
-They most commonly occur in middle-aged and older men and are classified based on localization, pathophysiology, and histological findings.
-The most common type of esophageal diverticula is Zenker diverticulum, which extends posteriorly in the hypopharynx directly proximal to the upper esophageal sphincter.
-Esophageal diverticula can be caused by either an underlying motility disorder that exerts high intraluminal pressures on a weak esophageal wall or from forces pulling on the outside of the esophagus.
+They most commonly occur in older men and are classified based on localization, pathophysiology, and histological findings.
+The most common type of esophageal diverticulum is a posterior outpouching of the hypopharynx, commonly referred to as a Zenker diverticulum.
+Esophageal diverticula are caused by either an underlying motility disorder that exerts high intraluminal pressure on a weak esophageal wall or forces pulling on the outside of the esophagus.
 The clinical presentation varies with pouch size and localization, with the most common symptoms being dysphagia, regurgitation, retrosternal pain, and pulmonary symptoms secondary to aspiration.
-The diagnosis is confirmed by barium swallow, which also aids in determining the size of the diverticulum and potential malignancy.
+The diagnosis is confirmed by barium swallow.
 Surgical treatment is rarely required and only recommended in symptomatic patients (primarily those with ).

 Esophageal diverticula are classified according to their localization, histology, and pathophysiology.

 - Middle esophageal diverticulum: diverticulum at the tracheal bifurcation

 - True diverticula: All layers of the esophageal wall protrude.

 - False diverticula: Increased intraluminal pressure causes only the mucosa and submucosa to bulge through weak points in the muscularis (e.g., in Zenker diverticulum).

 - Inadequate relaxation of the esophageal sphincter (e.g., caused by achalasia or spastic motility) and increased intraluminal pressure → outpouching of the esophageal wall → pulsion diverticulum